 A review of an applicant's circumstances will be undertaken every year on the anniversary date of their application by email.
-Applicants are required to log into their accounts and confirm circumstances have not changed and that they wish to remain on the housing register.
-It is important that the applicant informs us whether they wish to remain on the housing register and whether there has been any change in circumstance that could affect their eligibility or qualification to be included on the register, or their housing priority.
+Applicants are required to log into their account and confirm their circumstances have not changed and that they still wish to remain on the housing register.

+It is important that an applicant informs us whether there has been any change in circumstance that could affect their eligibility or qualification to be included on the register, or their housing priority.
 If no response is received within 28 calendar days of this request, the application will be closed.